Norditech-AB/STELLA/_sources/Getting_Started.rst.txt

        /add demo_weather_agent

-Lets see what the weather is like in Jönköping as an example:
+Lets see what the weather is like in Stockholm as an example:

    .. code-block:: bash

-       What is the weather in Jönköping?
+       What is the weather in Stockholm?

 .. note:: Add agents to your workspace (replace `<agentid>` with the actual agent ID):